Bachelor of Science in Nursing (BSN)

 Courses required in the pre-nursing sequence prepare the student for the study of the nursing major.
 Upon graduation, students are eligible to write the national licensure examination for practice as a professional registered nurse.

-OSF HealthCare Saint Francis Medical Center is the primary clinical site.
-OSF Saint Francis is an academic medical center affiliated with the University of Illinois College of Medicine at Peoria.
+OSF HealthCare Saint Francis Medical Center, an academic medical center affiliated with the University of Illinois College of Medicine Peoria, is the primary clinical site.
+OSF Saint Francis is located next door to the College of Nursing.

-A Level I Trauma Center and tertiary medical center with the Children's Hospital of Illinois, OSF Saint Francis is also recognized for its quality nursing care having earned Magnet Recognition Status from the American Nurses' Credentialing Commission.
+A Level I Trauma Center and tertiary medical center with the OSF HealthCare Children's Hospital of Illinois, OSF Saint Francis also is recognized for its quality nursing care, having earned Magnet Recognition Status from the American Nurses' Credentialing Commission.
+In 2019, OSF Saint Francis won the ANCC Magnet Prize Sponsored by Cerner.

-In addition to the nursing clinical at OSF Saint Francis, students also gain experiences at four local health departments, the Human Service Center, agencies of the Catholic Social Services and various other community agencies.
+In addition to the nursing clinical at OSF Saint Francis, students also gain experiences at the Human Service Center, agencies of the Catholic Social Services and various other community agencies.

 - Synthesizes theories, concepts, and principles from behavioral, natural and social sciences, technologies and nursing as a foundation for the practice of professional nursing.